Seiko is an underrated watch company.

 Everything that Seiko makes is done in-house.
 They even grow their own quartz crystals for their watches!

-Seiko watches for men are as good as any other.
+Seiko chronometers for men are as good as any other.
 While it won't command the familiar Swiss watchmakers' luxury prices, it's good enough for top Tennis player Novak Djokovic.

 But what watch enthusiasts love about Seiko isn't the prestige.
 It's that Seiko always innovates and disrupts the watchmaking industry.
 Even today, no Swiss competitor has come up with something like the Seiko Spring Drive.

 Seiko leaves no customer behind.
-There are Seiko watches that men from all walks of life can enjoy, with their quality watches, at every price point.
+There are Seiko timepieces that men from all walks of life can enjoy, with their quality watches, at every price point.

 Seiko is a great brand offering high-quality watches for anyone.

-For men, Seiko watch-wearing can be an entry point to the watch-collecting hobby, or simply a tool to tell the time.
-In any case, there's bound to be a Seiko watch for you.
+For men, Seiko wristwatch-wearing can be an entry point to the watch-collecting hobby, or simply a tool to tell the time.
+In any case, there's bound to be a Seiko timepiece for you.